metova/MetovaTestKit/README.md

 # Credits

-Metova Test Kit is owned and maintained by [Metova Inc.](https://metova.com)
+MetovaTestKit is owned and maintained by [Metova Inc.](https://metova.com)

 [Contributors](https://github.com/Metova/MetovaTestKit/graphs/contributors)

-If you would like to contribute to Metova Test Kit, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.
+If you would like to contribute to MetovaTestKit, see our [CONTRIBUTING](CONTRIBUTING.md) guidelines.

-Metova Test Kit banner image and other assets provided by Christi Johnson.
+MetovaTestKit banner image and other assets provided by Christi Johnson.

 -----

 # License

-Metova Test Kit is available under the MIT license.
+MetovaTestKit is available under the MIT license.
 See the [LICENSE](LICENSE) file for more info.